cseanburns/personal_knowledge_mgmt/src/4b-database-information-retrieval.md

 Instead, search engines have become really good at making sense of unstructured text.

 Academic databases, on the other hand, generally work with fairly structured documents;
-that is, they index structured bibliographic records, like the one in Figure 1 below.
+that is, they index structured bibliographic records, like the one in Figure 1.
-While they may also index full text documents if those documents are accessible to the database, the focus is on bibliographic records.
+While they may also index full text documents if those documents are accessible to the database, the focus is based on bibliographic records.
 If only bibliographic records are indexed, the database is usually called an **abstract and indexing database (A&I database)**.
 Otherwise it's called a **full text database** if it provides access to the full text of information sources.
 Many of the databases that we have access to at our university library are a mix of the two.